buttonwillowsix/ace-sdssgryphon/README.md

-# ACE Gryphon
+# ACE SDSSGryphon

-A brief description of My Project.
+This stack is based on the [SU-SWS/ace-gryphon](https://github.com/SU-SWS/ace-gryphon) stack.

 ----
 # Provisioning a new site